What is Mod Podge Dimensional Magic? This acrylic epoxy-like product is great for making jewelry, gifts and more. Learn more about it here!

 I hope this helps.
 Complete instructions for usage are on the back of the package, and I'm telling you that it's just about as easy as Mod Podging.
 I'm off to DM a fake eyeball!
 Or something. . .

-Now that you know what it is, do you want some project ideas for Mod Podge Dimensional Magic?
+Do you want some project ideas for Mod Podge Dimensional Magic?
 Take a peek: